groenator/iptvboss-docker/README.md

 ## Tasks to improve

 [x] Pushing the docker image to an actual docker registry.
+[ ] Configure IPTVBoss XC to start on boot.
 [ ] Creating a script to configure the cronitor jobs automatically without re-create the job is they are already available in the account.
 - Currently, anytime the container is restarted it will re-create the cronitor job.
 - If that's the case, delete the old jobs and use the new ones.